Kasey Kahne: Hendrick Motorsports (2012–2017)

-Kahne made his return to the Camping World Truck Series driving the No. 00 Haas Automation-sponsored Silverado for JR Motorsports at Charlotte.
-Kahne beat 18-year-old Erik Jones by 0.005 seconds which was tied for the second closest finish in NASCAR Truck Series competition.
+Kahne made his return to the Camping World Truck Series driving the No. 00 Haas Automation Silverado for JR Motorsports at Charlotte.
+Kahne beat 18-year-old Erik Jones by 0.005 seconds, which was tied for the second closest finish in NASCAR Truck Series competition.
 The win was Chevrolet's 200th win in the Camping World Truck Series.
-In the Cup series, Kahne would start off with a ninth-place finish in the Daytona 500.
-He would struggle throughout most of the year, and would only get 10 Top 10’s and three Top 5’s, his best finish being fourth at Phoenix, Dover, and the Kansas Chase race.
-Kahne finished the season in 18th-place in the final points standings.
+In the Cup Series, Kahne would start off with a ninth-place finish in the Daytona 500.
+He would struggle throughout most of the year, and would only get ten top-tens and three top-fives, his best finish being fourth at Phoenix, Dover, and the Kansas Chase race.
+Kahne finished the season in 18th place in the final points standings.

-Kahne experienced a difficult 2016 season as he finished 17th in the final points standings with only three Top 5’s and 13 Top 10’s.
+Kahne experienced a difficult 2016 season as he finished seventeenth in the final points standings with only three top-fives and thirteen top-tens..
 During the season, Kahne did not lead a single lap in any race despite completing the most laps in the series.

-Kahne's 2017 Season started off similar to previous years, but did manage to lead laps over compared to the previous year.
+Kahne's 2017 Season started off similar to previous years, but did managed to lead laps compared to the previous year.
 After disappointing races at the beginning of the year, things began to look up.
 In July 2017, Kahne returned to Victory Lane at the Brantley Gilbert Big Machine Brickyard 400, surviving a crash-laden race that took out many contending cars, including holding off Brad Keselowski on an overtime restart that ended under caution.
-It was Kahne's 18th win in the Cup Series and first in 102 races.
+It was Kahne's eighteenth win in the Cup Series and first in 102 races.
 The race was also the reason that the NASCAR sanctioning body eliminated the Overtime Line.

 On August 7, 2017, Hendrick Motorsports announced Kahne would not be returning to the team for the 2018 season, and two days later, William Byron was announced as Kahne's replacement.
 It was simultaneously announced that the No. 5 car, Hendrick's original entry in NASCAR, would disappear from Hendrick Motorsports going forward.
 In 2020, the No. 5 car returned when it was assigned to Kyle Larson.

 After the opening race in the chase at Chicagoland Speedway, crew chief Keith Rodden was replaced with Darian Grubb after many lackluster finishes.
-Right away, Kahne was one of the fastest cars at Loudon, but bad luck plagued the 5 team in the Playoffs and had an early playoff exit.
-At the end of the season, he ended up with a career low in Top 10's with six and tied his career low of Top 5's with three.
-He also led 41 laps in 2017, his second career lowest after the aforementioned 2016 season where he didn't lead a lap at all.
+Right away, Kahne was one of the fastest cars at Loudon, but bad luck plagued the No. 5 team in the Playoffs, and they had an early playoff exit.
+At the end of the season, he ended up with a career low in top-tens with six and tied his career low of top-fives with three.
+He also led 41 laps in 2017, his second career lowest after the aforementioned 2016 season, where he didn't lead a lap at all.
 Kahne announced he would drive the 95 Leavine Family Racing Chevrolet Camaro ZL1 in 2018, replacing Michael McDowell.